A hemangioma is an abnormal buildup of blood vessels in the skin or internal organs.

 Cavernous hemangiomas that involve the eyelid and block vision can be treated with lasers or steroid injections to shrink them.
 This allows vision to develop normally.
 Large cavernous hemangiomas or mixed hemangiomas may be treated with steroids, taken by mouth or injected into the hemangioma.

-Issam Awad is a Neurosurgery doctor in Chicago, Illinois.
-Dr. Awad has been practicing medicine for over 42 years and is rated as an Elite doctor by MediFind in the treatment of Hemangioma.
-He is also highly rated in 9 other conditions, according to our data.
-His top areas of expertise are Cerebral Cavernous Malformation, Hemangioma, Stroke, and Brain Aneurysm.
-He is licensed to treat patients in Illinois.
+Issam Awad is a Neurosurgery provider in Chicago, Illinois.
+Dr. Awad and is rated as an Elite provider by MediFind in the treatment of Hemangioma.
+His top areas of expertise are Cerebral Cavernous Malformation, Hemangioma, Stroke, Thrombectomy, and Carotid Artery Surgery.
 Dr. Awad is currently accepting new patients.

-Yi Ji is in Chengdu, China.
-Ji is rated as an Elite expert by MediFind in the treatment of Hemangioma.
-They are also highly rated in 21 other conditions, according to our data.
-Their top areas of expertise are Hemangioma Thrombocytopenia Syndrome, Kaposiform Hemangioendothelioma, Hemangioendothelioma, and Hemangioma.
+Yi Ji practices in Nanjing, China.
+Ji and is rated as an Elite expert by MediFind in the treatment of Hemangioma.
+Their top areas of expertise are Kaposiform Hemangioendothelioma, Hemangioma Thrombocytopenia Syndrome, Hemangioma, Endoscopy, and Thymectomy.

 Small superficial hemangiomas will often disappear on their own.
 About one half go away by age 5, and almost all disappear by age 7.